Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

-Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 2.05 compared to its previous closing price of 58.44. however, the company has experienced a -1.55% decrease in its stock price over the last five trading days.
+Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 0.77 compared to its previous closing price of 60.84.
+However, the company has experienced a 2.83% gain in its stock price over the last five trading sessions.
+Barron’s reported on 08/04/22 that Fortinet Stock Slumps on Cut to Service Revenue Guidance

 Is It Worth Investing in Fortinet Inc. (NASDAQ: FTNT) Right Now?